 The Canon 15-35mm F2.8L wide-angle zoom lens is wide enough and a fine choice for astrophotography, with a larger maximum aperture than the recent RF 10-24mm f/4.

-It boasts L-Series ruggedness for night-time adventures, a 5-stop image stabiliser, silent Nano USM autofocus motor, plus you even get an 82mm filter thread so it’s a lens that can easily double up for landscape photography and the like where filters are necessary.
-And with a complex optical design featuring 16 elements in 12 groups, this is sure to prove a workhorse lens for wide-angle lovers.
+It boasts L-Series ruggedness for night-time projects, a 5-stop image stabiliser, silent Nano USM autofocus motor, plus you even get an 82mm filter thread so it’s a lens that can easily double up for landscape photography and the like where filters are necessary.
+With a complex optical design featuring 16 elements in 12 groups, this is sure to prove a workhorse lens for wide-angle lovers.

 Best Sony FE-mount lens for astrophotography: Sony FE 12-24mm F2.8 GM